top of page

 Legacy Isn’t Left.
 It’s Built.

 Here’s the truth: your legacy isn’t written after graduation.
 It’s being written right now.
-Every interaction, every practice, every game contributes a sentence, a paragraph, or a chapter in the story people will tell about you.
+Every interaction, every practice, and every game contributes a sentence, a paragraph, or a chapter in the story people will tell about you.

 But it’s not about being perfect.
 It’s about being intentional.
 Ask yourself: